Chart Color Schemes

 Durack is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Durack's latest Census data showed 95.4% houses and 4.6% other dwellings, compared to Darwin metro's 75.9% houses and 24.0% other dwellings.
-Home ownership in Durack was 11.4%, with mortgaged dwellings at 42.5% and rented ones at 46.1%.
-The median monthly mortgage repayment was $2,167, higher than Darwin metro's $2,037.
-Median weekly rent in Durack was $500, above Darwin metro's $400.
+In Durack, as per the latest Census evaluation, 95.4% of dwellings were houses, with the remaining 4.6% being semi-detached, apartments, or other types.
+This contrasts with Darwin metro's 75.9% houses and 24.0% other dwellings.
+Home ownership in Durack stood at 11.4%, with mortgaged dwellings at 42.5% and rented ones at 46.1%.
+The median monthly mortgage repayment was $2,167, exceeding Darwin metro's average of $2,037.
+The median weekly rent in Durack was $500, higher than Darwin metro's $400.
 Nationally, Durack's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing